APSIS-ANALYSIS/PERIGEE/docs/install_external_libs.md

 ## Install CMake
-Make sure you have cmake installed in your system.
+make 2>&1 | tee m.txtMake sure you have cmake installed in your system.
 In case you do not have one, do the following.
 ```sh
 $ sudo apt-get install cmake
 ```